YamanSD/UniversityProjects/URStack/README.md

 ## Details

-- This project aims at mimicing some of the functionality provided by Java's StringBuilder class
+- This project aims at making an undo/redo stack similar to the Windows actions stack

-- The StringBuilder is basically an encapsulated linked list, where each node stores a single character of the string
+- The URStack class is a basically an encapsulated stack with some added functionality

-- The program must provide a CLI to test each public function of the MyStringBuilder class
+- The program must provide a CLI to test each public function of the URStack class

+- The program must use single linked nodes & must be generic

 - The project represents 20% of the course grade